Two prep football coaches, two significant achievements

 Verndale's Mike Mahlen (file photo)

-If Verndale, No. 10 in the most recent AP Nine-Man state rankings, wins its regular-season finale at Rothsay Wednesday – and it should, considering Rothsay has won just twice this season – it would be Pirates’ coach Mike Mahlen’s 400th career victory, making him the first high school coach in state history to reach that number.
+If Verndale, No. 10 in the most recent AP Nine-Man state rankings, wins its regular-season finale at Rothsay on Wednesday – and it should, considering Rothsay has won just twice this season – it would be Pirates coach Mike Mahlen’s 400th career victory.
+He would be the first high school coach in state history to reach that number.

 Under Mahlen, who is in his 51st season, Verndale has made 17 trips to the state tournament and won state championships in 1997 and 2002.